airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 | --------------------- | ----------------------------------------------------------- |
 | `PULL_REQUEST_NUMBER` | The GitHub pull request number, used in the changelog entry |

+### <a id="format-subgroup"></a>`format` command subgroup

+Available commands:
+* `airbyte-ci format check all`
+* `airbyte-ci format fix all`

+### Examples
+- Check for formatting errors in the repository: `airbyte-ci format check all`
+- Fix formatting for only python files: `airbyte-ci format fix python`

+### <a id="format-check-command"></a>`format check all` command

+This command runs formatting checks, but does not format the code in place.
+It will exit 1 as soon as a failure is encountered.
+To fix errors, use `airbyte-ci format fix all`.

+Running `airbyte-ci format check` will run checks on all different types of code.
+Run `airbyte-ci format check --help` for subcommands to check formatting for only certain types of files.

+### <a id="format-fix-command"></a>`format fix all` command

+This command runs formatting checks and reformats any code that would be reformatted, so it's recommended to stage changes you might have before running this command.

+Running `airbyte-ci format fix all` will format all of the different types of code.
+Run `airbyte-ci format fix --help` for subcommands to format only certain types of files.

 ### <a id="metadata-validate-command-subgroup"></a>`metadata` command subgroup

 Available commands: